 Scott had just come off the back of the hugely successful 1979 Alien, however Blade Runner grossed just $33.8 million (a drop in the ocean compared to other films of the same year) and the film wasn’t seen as triumphant, but its cult status has cemented its place in cinema’s history.
 Perhaps releasing it two weeks after Spielberg’s E.T didn’t help.

 Blade Runner raises existential questions about what it is to be human and artificial intelligence, as well as drawing parallels to the Atlantic Ocean slave trade.
 All this is over a backdrop of a (shortsightedly near future) 2019 Los Angeles megalopolis, accompanied by a strangely optimistic Vangelis soundtrack, which is arguably as renowned as the film itself.

 The all-analog sound design coupled with Vangelis’ idiosyncratic haunting harmonies has resonated through the ages.
-Where as some sci fi soundtracks have dated badly (let’s not name names), Blade Runner has, like a fine wine, aged gvracefully.
+Whereas some sci fi soundtracks have dated badly (let’s not name names), Blade Runner has, like a fine wine, aged gracefully.

 Replicating The Yamaha CS-80

 Vangelis’ weapon of choice is the Yamaha CS-80, an instrument almost synonymous with him.
 Manufactured between 1977-79, this polyphonic beast is one of the most sought-after sounds in electronics music.